 If you would rather install an R kernel than a fresh install of R within the Anaconda distribution, you can follow the instructions here.
 The advantage of this is that it allows the notebook to access previously installed packages as they are not running off a fresh version of R.

+Creating a notebook

+You can either open up the Anaconda navigator and then Jupyter notebooks, or open Jupyter notebooks directly.
+Once open, navigate to the directory you would like to create the notebook in (If you are using a version control system like Git, then you should be within the project’s repository)

+Select the New button in the top right corner, and then select the language you would like to program in (this assumes that you have downloaded an appropriate kernel if you would like to use a language other than Python)

+Running a Jupyter notebook

+*Update this section*

+Now you have the notebook open in your chosen language, it’s time to start doing some data exploration and analysis.
+Here, we’ll cover some basic commands that will get you started, but to fully leverage the power of the notebook, you should read the Jupyter documentation, along with the documentation of your preferred kernel, particularly sections relating to magic commands (which are language-specific).

+Shift + Enter

+Command + Enter

+Esc

+Ctrl/Cmd + a

+Ctrl/Cmd + b

+dd

+Ctrl/Cmd + m

+Ctrl/Cmd + y

+Enter

+Tab

 Git and Jupyter

 Unfortunately, Git and Jupyter don’t always play nicely, so we have to do a few things to try and get around the issues.
 Due to the way the notebooks create and store the outputs from the code, diffs become unreadable.
 There are a few ways to get around this.
 The first option is the simplest, but the others provide a little more control over what you see in the diffs.